“Standing on the edge of oblivion, we went with no fear”

 With the facades of their appearances removed, Ausras and Dismas become nothing more than the monster of the week and I felt Taylor missed the opportunity here to make the villains of the piece more than one dimensional threats had we gotten a bit more backstory as to their motivations.
 With part of the issue showing the Green Lanterns taking one course of action only to then reverse course I felt those pages could have been better spent giving the reader something more to chew on.
 There was a subtle reference to the John Stewart led Mosaic series which may or may not have been intentional but would be interesting if Robert Venditti picked up on it and used it in the Hal Jordan and the Green Lantern Corps series.

 Artist Jack Herbert jumps in for the finale and does a good job overall.
 He does default to Kilowog’s pre-Green Lantern: Rebirth uniform but barring that the art looks great.
 Scott McDaniels provided the breakdowns and Hi-Fi does his usually great work on colors.
 Visually the books moves at the same frenetic pace as the script, adding to the feeling that time is running out for our protagonists.

-Green Lantern Corps: Edge of Oblivion #6 might have dropped off from many readers' radars with all the hoopla surrounding DC's Rebirth initiative, and while the story didn't contain a great deal of depth it serves as a fun science fiction / action-adventure romp.
-Tom Taylor's story served as a fun tale of high danger and great heroics, and at the end of the day that's not a bad thing.
+Green Lantern Corps: Edge of Oblivion #6 might have dropped off from many readers’ radars with all the hoopla surrounding DC’s Rebirth initiative, and while the story didn’t contain a great deal of depth it serves as a fun science fiction / action-adventure romp.
+Tom Taylor’s story served as a fun tale of high danger and great heroics, and at the end of the day that’s not a bad thing.
 However the disappointing ending, the lack of explanation of how the Green Lanterns got into this situation and the failure to make the antagonists more interesting left me wanting a bit more.
-Three out of five lanterns.
+Six out of ten lanterns.